Overview

 Read the full details of Employment standard 4: Wellbeing on the Local Government Association website.

 Health and Safety Executive.
-(2022).
-Work-related ill health and injury statistics in Great Britain.
+Health and safety statistics in Great Britain.

 Kalliath, P., Hughes, M., & Newcombe, P. (2012).
 When work and family are in conflict: Impact on psychological strain experienced by social workers in Australia.
 Australian Social Work, 65(3), 355-371.